twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 (In one of Mogok Talks—it mentioned yogis should practice with saṁvega, chanda, and māna for attaining of Dhamma)

 The practice and progress did not match, and all that remained was pain and soreness every day.
-It took me a long time, but I didn't get to exist.
+It took me a long time, but I didn't find the exist.
 I tried to run away from vedanā with only a short time, and fell back into it.
 Only with ānāpāna practice, I freed myself from it; and without it, I became unpleasant again.
 I was not freed from dukkha.
 How should I practice this Dhamma?
 And then I was praying for the Buddha.

 I could not rely on my teacher; so I prayed to the Buddha, but he did not teach me.
 I was afraid of the four woeful existences (apāya).
 Fear of ageing, sickness, and death sufferings was also this mind.
 The female boss Visākhā, and Anāthapiṇḍika boss became stream winners (sotāpanna), and enjoyed the sensual pleasure in havens, they were also in this mind.
 This mind was changing in various ways to express its nature—which I became understanding of.
 It was arriving at insight.
 When doing the practice, I didn’t get what one’s desire was, and thinking as follows.